diegojromerolopez/gelidum/README.md

 - **get_gelidum_hot_class_name**: returns the name of hot class.
 - **get_gelidum_hot_class_module** returns the module reference where the hot class was.

+## Rationale and background information
+TODO Add the Show HN post

 ## Limitations
 - dict, list, tuple and set cannot be modified inplace although the flag inplace is set.
 - file handler attributes are not supported.
 An exception is raised when trying to freeze